 Short vs. Long Term Capital Gains Taxes

-Commercial real estate is considered a capital asset to the government, and therefore collects a tax on the profits of the sale of the asset when the time comes.
+Commercial real estate is a capital asset to the government, and therefore collects a tax on the profits of the sale of the asset.

 Short Term: For assets held less than a year, the gain is classified as short term and is taxed as ordinary income.
 In this scenario, investors will expect to pay taxes at the rate of their normal income bracket.